YuukiJapanTech/CA8271x/README.md

 # Hacking CA8271x XGS-PON Stick

-Some information has been created with the help of `@stich86_0046`.
-Thanks!

 - Rewrite S/N, Loid, PLOAM, etc… for your ISP FTTx
 - Switch between 10GEPON and XGSPON.